 Collaborative Unit (20 credits) - find out more

 Masters Project (60 credits)

-Optional local and international study tours are offered to students throughout the year which incur an additional cost (E.g. travel and accommodation).
-Costs are circulated to students in advance for students to choose whether to attend or not.
+Optional local and international study tours are offered to students as an extended learning opportunity to look at retailing with an emphasis on global fashion retail markets and innovative retail concepts.
+These are arranged in collaboration with host HE partners and have included lectures and field trips in Paris, Milan and New York.
+These are offered throughout the year which incur an additional cost (E.g. travel and accommodation).
+Place are limited and costs are circulated to students in advance for students to choose to attend.

 The renowned London College of Fashion library is at our John Prince’s Street site, and you will need to travel to this site, and possibly others, during your course to use the library, which is open seven days a week in term time, and for tuition and special events.